-- a) A first university degree with at least 128 credits in recognised learning areas and/or school subjects, or a recognised qualification that amounts to 360 credits at NQF level 6 or HEQF level 7 and includes at least 128 credits in recognised learning areas and/or school subjects. - b) Students must also be able to take two (2) methodologies in order to obtain the qualification.
-The curriculum of the degree may be structured in one of the following ways: - Recognised school subject/learning area at level 3 (96 credits) + recognised subject/learning area at level 1 (32 credits); - Recognised school subject/learning area at level 2 (64 credits) + recognised school subject/learning area at level 2 (64 credits);
+- a) A first university degree with at least 128 credits in recognised school subjects, or a recognised qualification that amounts to 360 credits at NQF level 6 or HEQF level 7 and includes at least 128 credits in recognised school subjects. - b) Students must also be able to take two (2) methodologies in order to obtain the qualification.
+The curriculum of the degree may be structured in one of the following ways: - Recognised school subject at level 3 (96 credits) + recognised subject at level 1 (32 credits);

-- iii) Recognised school subject/learning area at level 2 (64 credits) + recognised school subject/learning area at level 1(32 credits) + recognised school subject/learning area at level 1 (32 credits); in the case of a language, it is recommended that the candidate has at least completed level 2. - iv) In the case of a choice between subjects didactics for academic subjects already passed for a prior qualification student must take the subject in which he/she obtained the highest qualification. - c) A student who included only Botany and Zoology or Physiology (at least one as main subject) and no other school subject in his undergraduate course will receive full recognition for his degree and the PGCE with Methodology of Life Sciences and Methodology of the Learning Area Physical Sciences.
-These students must register for LIFD511 and LAND521 as well as LAND411 and ADSD521. - d) A student who included only Physics and Chemistry (at least one as main subject) and no other school subject in his undergraduate course will receive full recognition for his degree and the PGCE with Subject Didactics of Physics and Chemistry and Subject Didactics of the Learning Area Physical Sciences. - e) A student who wants to take the Methodology of Mathematics must have completed Mathematics on level 2 or otherwise Mathematics on level 1 with one of the following on level 2: Statistics, Mathematical Statistics, Applied Mathematics and Financial Mathematics.
-A student with only Mathematics as main subject must register for MATD511, MATD521 as well as MATD411 and ADSD521. - f) A student who wants to take the Methodology of Life Orientation must have two of the following subjects on degree level: Sociology, Psychology, Political Studies, Human Movement Science, Labour -and Industrial Studies, Human Rights and Ethics.
-The student must already have a second school subject on degree level for the second methodology. - g) A student who wants to take the Methodology of any language must have completed it on level 2.
-If the student passed Communications Studies, level 1 can be accepted. - Students who have as yet not completed their first degree may be admitted by way of exception.
-They have to make a special application to the director for this admission.
+- ii) Recognised school subject at level 2 (64 credits) + recognised school subject at level 2 (64 credits): - iii) Recognised school subject at level 2 (64 credits) + recognised school subject at level 1(32 credits) + recognised school subject at level 1 (32 credits); in the case of a language, it is recommended that the candidate has at least completed level 2. - iv) In the case of a choice between subjects didactics for academic subjects already passed for a prior qualification student must take the subject in which he/she obtained the highest qualification. - c) A student who wants to take Life Sciences as methodology need to present one of Botany, Zoology or Physiology on level three and another on level 2 for admission to the PGCE.
+Students who only have Physiology or Botany or Zoology as main subject are provisionally admitted to the PGCE until they passed maximally three (3) additional modules, namely LIFE 311, LIFE 121 and/or LIFE 211.
+(The additional modules will be determined individually by the School of Education Sciences.)
+Students who only qualify for Life Sciences as school subject will receive full recognition for his degree and the PGCE with Methodology of Life Sciences and Methodology of the Learning Area Natural Sciences.
+These students must register for LIFD511 and LAND521 as well as LAND411 and ADSD521. - d) A student who included only Physics and Chemistry (at least one as main subject) and no other school subject in his undergraduate course will receive full recognition for his degree and the PGCE with methodologies of Physical Science and Natural Sciences.
+These students must register for PHSD 511 and LAND 521 as well as LAND 411 and ADSD 521. - e) A student who wants to take the methodology of Mathematics must have completed Mathematics on level 2 or otherwise Mathematics on level 1 with one of the following on level 2: Statistics, Mathematical Statistics, Applied Mathematics and Financial Mathematics.
+A student with only Mathematics as main subject must register for MATD511, MATD521 as well as MATD411 and ADSD521. - f) A student who wants to take the Methodology of Life Orientation must have two of the following subjects on degree level: Sociology, Psychology, Political Studies, Human Movement Science, Labour- and Industrial Studies, Human Rights and Ethics.
+The student must already have a second school subject on degree level for the second methodology. - g) A student who wants to take the Methodology of any language must have completed it on level 3.